mrtoy-me/esphome-tas5805m/components/tas5805m/README.md

 - **volume_min:** (*Optional*): whole dB values from -103dB to 24dB.
 Defaults to -103dB.

 - **ignore_fault:** (*Optional*): allows ignoring of clock faults from triggering the clearing of the TAS5805M fault registers.
   Valid options are **CLOCK_FAULT** and **NONE**.
 Default is **CLOCK_FAULT**, that is, to ignore clock faults when determining if TAS5805M fault registers require clearing.
+To trigger clearing of fault registers on any fault, specify **ignore_fault: NONE**.

-- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected clearing of the TAS5805M fault registers at next interval.
+- **update_interval:** (*Optional*): defines the interval (seconds) at which faults will be checked and then if detected clearing of the TAS5805M fault registers will occur at next interval.
 Defaults to 1s.
   **Note:** update interval cannot be reduced below 1s.

 - **refresh_eq:** (*Optional*): valid values BY_GAIN or BY_SWITCH.
 Defaults to BY_GAIN.